How to Remove a Menstrual Cup Safely with No Mess

 No, removing your cup should never be painful.

-It might be uncomfortable or cause a bit of discomfort when trying to wiggle the cup out, or your vulva (the opening of the vagina) may feel discomfort once it's popped out, but there should not be pain after removal.
+It might be slightly uncomfortable or cause a bit of discomfort when trying to wiggle the cup out.
+Or your vulva (the opening of the vagina) may feel a bit of pain when the cup pops out because it pushes it.
+But there should not be pain after removal.

 If you do experience a lot of pain while trying to remove the cup, then remember to relax, have a shower, and try the removal tips out again.